forsyde/DeSyDe/readme.md

 4. The results of the experiment will be put into **examples/TODAES/exp_&ast;/out/**

 # The Input Files for DeSyDe
-This is just a very brief introduction to DeSyDe's input files.
-A more thorough one will be provided later
+This is a very brief introduction to DeSyDe's input files.
 * **exp_&ast;/config.cfg**: Configuration of the experiment.
 Specifies e.g. time-out (optional), type of solver, optimization criteria, output print frequency, input and output paths.
 A default config file is produced by the DeSyDe tool if the command line argument `-dump-cfg` is provided.
 * **exp_&ast;/sdfs/&ast;.&ast;sdf.xml**: The application graphs in [SDF3's xml format](http://www.es.ele.tue.nl/sdf3/manuals/xml/sdf/).
 The graphs can be SDFs or HSDFs.
 * **exp_&ast;/xmls/platform.xml**: Description of the platform with modes for processors.